Skip to content

 These subscribers regularly purchase PPV and customs.
 They’re your VIPs.

-What works: Premium, higher-priced content ($30-50+).
+What works: Premium, higher-priced content ($30–50+).
 Exclusive messaging.
 Early access.
 The word “VIP” or “exclusive” in the hook.
-They’ll pay premium prices for premium content.
+They’ll pay premium prices for premium content and the feeling of being first.

 Segment 2: Active Subscribers (Middle 40–50%)

-They engage with your feed, open messages, and purchase occasionally but aren’t big spenders.
+They engage with your feed, open messages, and purchase occasionally but aren’t big spenders yet.

 Segment 3: Dormant Subscribers (Bottom 30–40%)